kalamuna/kalastatic/docs/5-Integrations.md

 ## Drupal 8

-While KalaStatic is a standalone application, you can integrate it quite well with Drupal 8.
+While KalaStatic is a standalone application, it can be integrated with Drupal 8.
+This allows the use of KalaStatic templates and components from Drupal, giving a Drupal site a living prototype and styleguide.
 To have Drupal 8 use templates and components from KalaStatic, consider the following...

-### Components module
+### Components Module

-The [Components module](https://www.drupal.org/project/components) will allow Drupal and Twig to share the same `@kalastatic` namespace.
-Once the module is installed, add the following to your theme's `.info.yml` file:
+The [Components module](https://www.drupal.org/project/components) will allow Drupal and Twig to share the same `@kalastatic` namespace, making including KalaStatic Twig templates a lot easier.

+1. Install the Components module
+2. Add the following to your theme's `.info.yml` file:

 ```
 component-libraries: